144786/Email-Tool-Analyser/README.md

 Welcome to the email tool analyzer task!
 On completion of this task, you will have built a tool that:

-1. Takes-in a directory full of email.
+1. Takes-in a directory full of emails (contained in the "emails" folder).
 2. Creates a list of all the links in these emails.
 3. Creates a folder of all the attachments in these emails.
 4. Uses an external service to check all the links in all of the emails.